cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 This was no small task.
 Today, migration is big business in the library world (see Breeding's site for other examples).
 First, this is because the technology changes fast.
-Second, there are a number of competing electronic resource management products that librarians can choose for their communities, and they might be inclined to do that if the migration provides an advantage to their users, communities, and themselves.
+Second, there competing electronic resource management products that librarians can choose for their communities, and they might be inclined to do that if the migration provides an advantage to their users, communities, and themselves.

 ## Conclusion